 I added parsley to the dough because I love how they taste with it, and they look better than plain dumplings, but you can add any spice you like or none at all.
 This Bisquick dumpling recipe is as easy as they come!

 - Original Bisquick mix: just as easy as that.
 Premade mix that works like magic.
 It has everything you need pre-mixed for you.
 All you have to do is add the liquid.
-You can make a lot of recipes with this mix.
-I like to keep it in my pantry always.
-I even make quick pizza dough with it.

 How To Make Bisquick Dumplings